-The Faculty & Staff Assistance Office
+Welcome to Boston University’s Faculty & Staff Assistance Office.

-The Faculty & Staff Assistance Office maintains complete confidentiality with the following exceptions: Suspected child or elder abuse will be reported to the appropriate agency; confidentiality is suspended when there is a clear threat against an identified victim, including self; confidentiality can also be suspended when someone signs a “Release of Information.”
+The Faculty & Staff Assistance Office maintains complete confidentiality with the following exceptions: Suspected child or elder abuse or neglect will be reported to the appropriate agency; confidentiality is suspended when there is a clear threat against an identified victim, including self; confidentiality can also be suspended when someone signs a “Release of Information.”

 Our office maintains the highest of ethical standards in compliance with the National Association of Social Work, the American Psychological Association and HIPAA, the Health Insurance Portability and Accountability Act of privacy regulations.